asyncbridge/tsinghua-tencent-100k/README.md

 unzip code.zip
 ```

-In my case, code.zip is not decompressed well.
+In my case, code.zip is not decompressed well on my Ubuntu.
 So I converted code.zip to code.7z in Windows O/S and then it worked well.

-Please copy python and script folder's files from my Git to above code/python and code/script directory.
+Please copy the files in python and script folders from my Git to above code/python and code/script directory.

 ```Shell
 git clone https://github.com/asyncbridge/tsinghua-tencent-100k.git